 After hiking the entire day, floating down the river on a river tube can be rejuvenating.
 The tubes can be rented at the Visitor Center for $7.50 USD.
 You will have to hike for about 15 minutes to get to the river.

-Besides river tubing, a popular tour is hiking the popular trails at night.
+Besides river tubing, a popular tour is hiking trails on a night Tour.
 Exploring the rainforest at night can be a captivating experience.
-Hamanasi offers tours at $95.00 USD per person which lasts for 4 hours.
+Resorts offer tours at $95.00 USD per person which lasts for 4 hours.

 Cockscomb Basin Cabins